dymmond/edgy/docs/queries/queries.md

 If you haven't yet seen the [models][model] and [managers][managers] section, now would be a great time to have a look and get yourself acquainted.

+For end-to-end lifecycle context, also see [Request and Query Lifecycle](../concepts/request-lifecycle.md).

 ## QuerySet

 When making queries within Edgy, this return or an object if you want only one result or a